 9. Social Security at 55

-Woo.
+Oh oh.
 This is a tough one.
 A woman explained her 52-year-old coworker told her she was moving into a 55-and-over place and retiring.
-She was impressed by her ability to retire so young, noting she must have saved well.
+Her ability to retire so young impressed her, noting she must have saved well.

 The woman said no, but believed social security should cover her expenses since she’ll be living in a 55-and-over home.
 So she asked how she was getting social security at 55 before the woman responded with a blank stare.
 So she shows her how to look it up, and the woman cries and then blames her for “ruining her plans.”